Laknath1996/oldweb/_pages/01_Home.md

 * August 24, 2020.
 Graduated as the **Gold Medalist** of the Biomedical Engineering Specialization of ENTC, University of Moratuwa.
 (Ranked 1st in the ENTC among 117 undergraduates and received the University Salutatorian Honor).

 * August 20, 2020.
-One paper accepcted to IEEE International Conference on Systems, Man and Cybernetics 2020, Toronto, Canada.
+One paper accepcted to IEEE International Conference on Systems, Man and Cybernetics (SMC) 2020, Toronto, Canada.

 * July 23, 2020.
 Completed my period as the **Chairperson** of the IEEE EMBS Student Branch Chapter at University of Moratuwa for thr term 2019/20